 "It is always important to maintain a good balance and plan," Louise advises.
 "Every nanny should be aware of the fact that school holidays are starting and should plan to get the hard work done before the holiday starts."

-PRINT IT: SA's 2020 school holiday calendar
+PRINT IT: Find the 2022 school holiday calendar here

 "It might be a good idea to ask your nanny what they do in their free time," she says.
 "Ask her to teach the kids things like making necklaces with beads, teaching them how to knit, or weave their own grass baskets or even help them make drums."